smeerten/ssnake/README.md

 New repository location
 =======================
-from the release of version 1.5, the official ssNake development will continue [here](https://gitlab.science.ru.nl/mrrc/nmrzoo/ssnake).
+From the release of version 1.5, official ssNake development will continue [here](https://gitlab.science.ru.nl/mrrc/nmrzoo/ssnake).

 ssNake
 ======